Doing What is Right for Each Patient

 2016 Merger with DaVita Healthcare Partners, a Fortune 500 company.

-2016 Shoreline Clinic opened, first location in King County
+2016 Shoreline Clinic opened, the first location in King County

 2016 Thomas Lake Clinic opened